- Kids Cafe

 Here are a few ways you can assist us:

-Our Children’s Feeding Programs are funded through grants and private donations.
-Financial support from organizations and individuals is essential to continuing to alleviate childhood hunger and giving hope to children across the South Plains.
+Our Kids Café® and Summer Feeding efforts are supplemented by the Texas Department of Agriculture.
+The Backpack Program is funded through grants and private donations.
+Financial support from organizations and individuals alike is essential to continue the fight to help end child hunger across the South Plains.

 For more information about our Children’s Feeding Programs call us at 806-763-3003